Warning: You are now entering 1984!

 Big Brother vs. Little Brother: Updating Orwell's '1984' also from the New York Times

-I Always Feel Like, Somebody Watching Me . . .Teaching 1984 and the Power of Government, posted on the University of Georgia English Education website
+I Always Feel Like, Somebody Watching Me . . .Teaching 1984 and the Power of Government.
+University of Georgia English Education website

 Excellent in-class group assignment.
 Students will analyze and answer the question "Are we living out George Orwell's prophesy today?"